-Ms. Ring’s practice focuses on class actions involving privacy and data security, unfair competition, and false advertising claims.
-She has represented technology companies in litigation and government investigations involving a wide variety of products and services, including online social networking, mobile devices and apps, digital content, mobile and cloud platforms, laptop computers, gaming consoles, software, and various telecommunications services.
-Ms. Ring also counsels clients on compliance with federal and state privacy and data security laws and is a frequent speaker on these topics.
-In 2013, Ms. Ring was named to The Recorder’s "Women Leaders in Technology Law" list, and co-chaired the 2014 Legal Frontiers in Digital Media Conference sponsored by the Media Law Resource Center and the Berkeley Center for Law and Technology.
+Ms. Ring’s practice focuses on complex commercial litigation with an emphasis on privacy and consumer class actions and intellectual property disputes.
+She has represented technology companies in litigation and government investigations involving a wide variety of products and services, including online social networking, streaming digital media, mobile devices, software, cloud platforms, computers, gaming consoles, and various telecommunications services.
+Ms. Ring also counsels clients on compliance with federal and state privacy laws and is a frequent speaker on these topics.

-In addition to her technology clients, Ms. Ring has developed a fashion law practice, representing companies such as Ermenegildo Zegna, Yves Saint Laurent and Versace, in litigation and counseling on a range of issues, including data privacy, trademark infringement, and e-commerce.
+In addition to her class action and IP practice, Ms. Ring has developed a fashion law practice, representing companies such as Ermenegildo Zegna, Yves Saint Laurent and Versace in litigation and counseling on a range of issues, including privacy and IP enforcement programs for trademark and patent portfolios.

 Ms. Ring also has an active pro bono practice and is committed to local legal and community organizations.
 Currently, she is co-counsel with the ACLU in a lawsuit against the Department of Defense challenging its policy excluding women from combat service.
-She is a member of the board of the Legal Aid Society-Employment Law Center of San Francisco and a founding member of the Bay Area Lawyers Chapter of the American Constitution Society.
-While serving as a volunteer attorney in the San Francisco District Attorney’s Office, Ms. Ring has prosecuted several jury trials to verdict.
+She also serves on the board of directors for the Legal Aid Society Employment Law Center of San Francisco and The Center for WorkLife Law at UC Hastings College of the Law and was a founding board member of the Bay Area Lawyer Chapter of the American Constitution Society.
+Ms. Ring also served as a volunteer attorney in the San Francisco District Attorney’s Office where she prosecuted several jury trials to verdict.

-Prior to joining the firm, Ms. Ring served as a law clerk to Judge Richard A. Paez on the United States Court of Appeals for the Ninth Circuit.
-She also worked as a consultant with Accenture and served as a White House intern for then-Chief of Staff, Leon Panetta, before attending law school.
+Prior to joining the firm, Ms. Ring was a law clerk to Judge Richard A. Paez on the United States Court of Appeals for the Ninth Circuit.
+Before attending law school, she worked as a consultant with Accenture and served as a White House intern for then-Chief of Staff, Leon Panetta.